 Even a compelling narrative won’t move forward if the submission packet omits any required form—RD 410-4, RD 3550-1, or the Attachment 12-E checklist—because reviewers automatically delay the review by several weeks.

-Skipping pre‑qualification with the USDA RD office before filing RD 3550‑35 typically returns your file for clarification, extending processing by 30‑45 days.
+Skipping pre-qualification with the USDA Rural Development office before filing RD 3550-35 typically returns your file for clarification, extending processing by 30-45 days, even when working with local charities and local churches.

 Missing the Oct 1–Sept 30 filing window forces you into the next annual cycle, adding up to twelve months of delay.